microsoft/genaiscript/packages/devicescript/src/picoed.gpspec.md

 | -                | -          | GP21        | -                   |
 | P20              | -          | GP18        | -                   |

 -   Map DeviceScript pins to Pico:ed pins
 -   A pin GPXX is mapped to the hardware number XX.
 -   pin P20 should have been mapped to GP18 which maps to 18
+-   remove log section
+-   Jacdac on pin 12

 ## Services

 -   Buzzer on pin 3
 -   Dot matrix screen using IS31FL3731
+-   Button A on pin 20
+-   Button B on pin 21